micmejia/bible-dump/NKJV/Deuteronomy/Deut 33.md

 And this he said of Judah: "Hear, Lord, the voice of Judah, And bring him to his people; Let his hands be sufficient for him, And may You be a help against his enemies."

 ###### 8
-And of Levi he said: "_Let_ Your [^b]Thummim and Your Urim _be_ with Your holy one, Whom You tested at Massah, And with whom You contended at the waters of Meribah,
+And of Levi he said: "_Let_ Your Thummim and Your Urim _be_ with Your holy one, Whom You tested at Massah, And with whom You contended at the waters of Meribah,

 ###### 9
 Who says of his father and mother, 'I have not seen them'; Nor did he acknowledge his brothers, Or know his own children; For they have observed Your word And kept Your covenant.